TheJarvisProject/CustomVoices/README.md

 Plugins for custom voices

 # Installation
-Download this repo then place on of the JS files into your plugins folder
+Download this repo then place on of the JS files into your core folder and delete TTS.js then name it TTS.js